Getting Started

 variable is, it's ok, you can skip this step.
 But you'll have to type full path to the fhirbase

 executable every time you'll invoke Fhirbase command.
-So instead of typing$ fhirbase help
+So instead of typing

 you'll need to type something like this: